mehulagg/gitlab/doc/user/profile/account/two_factor_authentication.md

 If you are receiving an `invalid pin code` error, this may indicate that there is a time sync issue between the authentication application and the GitLab instance itself.

 Most authentication apps have a feature in the settings for syncing the time for the codes themselves.
-For Google Authenticator for example, go to `Settings > Time correction for codes`.
+For Google Authenticator for example:

+- If you are on Andriod:
+    1. Go to the Main Menu on the app.
+    2. Select Settings.
+    3. Select the Time correction for the codes.
+    4. Select Sync now.

+- If you are on iOS (Apple iPhone):
+    1. Go to the iPhone Settings App. (your phone settings area).
+    2. Select General.
+    3. Select Date & Time.
+    4. Enable Set Automatically (if it’s already enabled, disable it, wait a few seconds and re-enable).

 <!-- ## Troubleshooting